If you do not pay the penalty reminder notice on time, the agency will send your fine to Fines Victoria.

 Asking for a review of your fine

-You can also ask Fines Victoria to review the circumstances of your fine and cancel enforcement of your fine if you:
+You can also ask Fines Victoria to cancel enforcement of your fine if you:

 - have special circumstances that apply to you